AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 <!-- TBD:
 * Using the Connected Assets functionality, it is now possible to connect up to 3 [!DNL Sites] instances with 1 [!DNL Assets] instances.
 The configuration user interface now allows the administrators to provide the details of these [!DNL Sites] instances. -->

-* On an asset's [!UICONTROL Properties] page, you can now view a list of all the Sites pages that use the asset.
-The references across local and remote [!DNL Sites] instances (when using Connected Assets functionality) are displayed.
+* On an asset's [!UICONTROL Properties] page, you can now view a list of all the [!DNL Sites] pages that use the asset.
+The clickable references include pages across local and remote [!DNL Sites] deployments (when using Connected Assets functionality).

+* When deleting an asset that is referenced in a web page, [!DNL Experience Manager] displays a warning.
+You can force delete a referenced asset or check the references in the [!DNL Properties] page of the asset.

-* The built-in repository (Apache Jackrabbit Oak) is updated to version (TBD).
+* The built-in repository (Apache Jackrabbit Oak) is updated. <!-- TBD: Mention the version -->

 For a complete list of features and enhancements introduced in [!DNL Experience Manager] 6.5.8.0, see [what is new in [!DNL Adobe Experience Manager] 6.5 Service Pack 8](new-features-latest-service-pack.md).